knowsuchagency/graphql-example/README.md

 ![buzz](https://i.imgur.com/zE4WD0C.jpg)

-But really, it is first-and-foremost a declarative language specification for client-side data fetching.
+But really, GraphQL is first-and-foremost a declarative language specification for client-side data fetching.

 And, despite the snark, the buzz is important.
 GraphQL is created and backed by Facebook, and there is a rapidly growing community and ecosystem of libraries that make GraphQL compelling over other standards like JSON-API, Falcor, or OData.